Midnighter/r-novice-analysis-viz/_episodes/03-data-visualisation.md

 ggplot2 provides a large set of geometries and the means to map aesthetics to these along with capability to arranging plots nicely.
 ## Input data <!-- 2 -->
 Your data must be in a data frame to be really useful with ggplot2.
-Ideally, the data should also be fairly normalized (aka *long* format), i.e. each column should have all the values that go on each asthetic, not spread over multiple columns (aka *wide* format) e.g.
+Ideally, the data should also be fairly normalized (aka *long* format), i.e. each column should have all the values that go on each aesthetic, not spread over multiple columns (aka *wide* format) e.g.

 | strain  | od | medium |
 |---------|----|--------|